itsmesuniljacob/bash_scripts/README.md

 These conditional expressions can be used individually or combined using logical operators like -a (logical AND) and -o (logical OR) to form more complex conditions.

+To achieve an advanced conditional logic without explicitly using the if keyword, you can utilize the short-circuit evaluation of Bash and combine it with conditional expressions.